hannanshah2004/PUBG/README.md

 # PUBG
-Displays PUBG account name and related information based on username input
+Discord bot that displays PUBG account name and related information based on username input